Essure Lawsuit Facts

 For many women, Essure side effects started immediately after implantation.
 In lawsuits, some say their devices moved out of the fallopian tubes and cut into nearby organs.
 Others say their device broke into pieces and wreaked havoc on their bodies.

-“Women are rightfully suing Bayer for the pain and suffering caused by the Essure device.
+“Women [rightfully sued] Bayer for the pain and suffering caused by the Essure device.
 Jobs and marriages have been lost and lives ruined due to injuries caused by this horrific device, which should have already been removed from the market in this country.”

 After women in the Essure Problems group met with the FDA and the agency placed sale restrictions and black box warnings on the device, Bayer announced it would stop selling it on Dec.
 31, 2018 in the U.S. The company cited a decline in sales as the reason for the device’s discontinuation.

 Nearly two years after Bayer stopped selling the device in the U.S., the company agreed to pay $1.6 billion to end all U.S. Essure claims.
-How much each plaintiff settles for varies on how much damage was caused.
 In its Aug.
-20, 2020, announcement, the company said there is no admission of wrongdoing or liability by Bayer in the settlement agreements.
+20, 2020, announcement, the company denied any wrongdoing or liability.

 “These U.S. settlements have no impact on pending litigation in other countries, as Bayer’s decision to resolve these cases is based significantly upon factors that are specific to the U.S. legal system,” Bayer said.